Toggle: English / Spanish

 Hard- and soft-bodied female ticks are believed to make a poison that can cause tick paralysis in children.

-These illnesses, as well others, may cause heart, nervous system, kidney, adrenal gland and liver damage, and may cause death.
+These and other illnesses may cause heart, nervous system, kidney, adrenal gland, and liver damage, and may cause death.

 Ticks live in wooded areas or grassy fields.

-Watch for the symptoms of tick-borne diseases in the weeks following a tick bite -- muscle or joint aches, stiff neck, headache, weakness, fever, swollen lymph nodes, and other flu-like symptoms.
-Watch for a red spot or rash starting at the location of the bite.
+Watch for symptoms of tick-borne diseases in the weeks after a tick bite.
+These include muscle or joint aches, stiff neck, headache, weakness, fever, swollen lymph nodes, and other flu-like symptoms.
+Watch for a red spot or rash starting at the site of the bite.

-The symptoms below refer more to the problems resulting from the bite itself, not the diseases that a bite may cause.
-Some of the symptoms are specific to one variety of tick or another, but not necessarily common to all ticks.
+The symptoms below are from the bite itself, not from the diseases a bite may cause.
+Some of the symptoms are caused by one variety of tick or another, but may not be common to all ticks.

 - Difficulty breathing

-- Severe pain at bite site (some varieties), lasting for several weeks
+- Severe pain at site lasting several weeks (from some kinds of ticks)

 - Uncoordinated movement